valflrt/smarticles-fork/README.md

 - [x] make it possible to move around and zoom
 - [x] change particle interaction function
 - [x] add particle inspector that allows following a selected particle
+- [x] add seed history to go back to previous seeds
 - [x] add multithreading: the simulation and display threads run in parallel

 ## Running the App